dylanleclair/databases/README.md

 This project uses a SQLite database so that we can coordinate it with the repo of the project.

-I recommend following the tutorial at the Django documentation to see how it all fits together.
+If you are completely new to Django / Web Dev, I would recommend following the tutorial at the Django documentation to see how it all fits together.
 There is a good amount of inline documentation as well.

 # Quickstart guide

+## Install some dependencies

+To run our project, you will need Python - it was developed on Python 3.8.

+- Install django: `python -m pip install Django`
+- Install django REST framework: `pip install djangorestframework` and `pip install markdown`

 Clone this repository to your computer.